Lesterpaintstheworld/aider/website/examples/census.md

 ```

 > Applied edit to new_file/getdata.py
-> Commit 1d8b4a6 aider_nova: Updated the API key in new_file/getdata.py.
+> Commit 1d8b4a6 aider: Updated the API key in new_file/getdata.py.

 </div>